Our goal and our passion has been to work hard, entertain our fans - and bring excellent theatre to the regions.

 CHOREOGRAPHER - Amy Lawrence

-Choreography Credits:Amy has choreographed some extraordinary pieces within both Still the Beating of my Heart and Blood Wedding, and the company were thrilled to have her on board once more as Choreographer for the Lysistrata tour.
-In 2018, we welcome her back to create an artful take on Ibsen's A Doll's House.
+Choreography Credits:Amy has choreographed some extraordinary pieces within both Still the Beating of my Heart and Blood Wedding, and the company were thrilled to have her on board once more as Choreographer for both A Doll's House and the Lysistrata tour.

 For Tree Folk Theatre Company - The Tempest (Cockpit Theatre), Nights of Enchantment (Etcetera Theatre), The Tsarevich and the Wolf (Etcetera Theatre)